dictcp/uplex-varnish-k8s-ingress/docs/self-sharding.md

   instance receives a cacheable response from another instance, it may also cache the response, but only for a limited time bounded by the ``max-secondary-ttl`` parameter described below.
-So the total memory load for the cache in the cluster is reduced.
+So the total memory load for the cache in the cluster is reduced, while mutliple copies of frequently requested objects are still kept for low response latencies.

 * A cacheable response is fetched from a Service only once, from the instance that handles the request itself without forwarding.
 When